gallery 1

 1990s: Click any image to start slideshow.

-For better or for worse, the professions of outdoor survival skills, primitive living skills, urban preparedness, bush crafting, and other self-reliant fields have no formal entity that regulates or acknowledges an instructor's experience.
+For better or for worse, the professions of outdoor survival, primitive living skills, urban preparedness, bush crafting, and other self-reliant fields have no formal entity that regulates or acknowledges an instructor's experience.
 Would-be instructors are on the honor system in how they market themselves to potential clients.
 Like any other profession, people lie, and those who lie about their background are not uncommon.
-In the mid 1990’s, I tried to combat this by educating potential students through a "choosing a good instructor" tips list that I mailed with my school brochure.
+In the mid 1990’s, I tried to combat this fraud by educating potential students through a "choosing a good instructor" tips list that I mailed with my school brochure.
 This list now appears on my web site under a link called choosing the right instructor.
 It also appeared in the back of my first book (page 213), 98.6 Degrees: The Art of Keeping Your Ass Alive, published in 2003.
-I update this list when necessary to reflect societal changes and advances in technology like Facebook, blog's, You tube, and the television craze surrounding survival skills: all four having been used to spread falsehoods in the field of outdoor survival skills and self-reliance.
+I update this list when necessary to reflect societal changes and changes in technology like facebook, blog's, pod cast's, you tube, and the television craze surrounding survival skills: all five having been used to spread falsehoods in the field of outdoor survival skills and self-reliance.

 1990s continues: Click any image to start slideshow. top

 When you hire a survival skills instructor, you are trusting this person with your life.
+Your instructors integrity matters.
 Perhaps no other profession deals more intimately with the extreme variables of human nature under stress and Mother Nature at Her worst.
 Deciphering this variation challenge in human psychology and environmental extremes demands that you train with a very “field experienced” instructor.
 Field experience and the art of teaching others life saving skills cannot be obtained through multiple face book posts, writing a book on survival skills, a plethora of you tube videos, a fancy web site, hosting a TV survival show, or having a state or federal government position in disaster management.
-Field experience cannot be obtained “on-line" and inside.
+Field experience cannot be googled.
 Only years of back country trial and error, teaching, experimenting, and related life choices create a well rounded and seasoned self-reliance instructor.
-It takes four winters (four years) to gain one year of winter survival experience.
 There is no short cut.

 2000s : Click any image to start slideshow. top

 Choose your instructor wisely.
 Only the fool would hire a physician based upon how many you tube videos or blog posts they’ve made.
-Whether you take a class, buy a book, read a blog, or watch a video, research your potential survival instructor as if your life depended on it…because if you find yourself in a real survival scenario, it will.
+Whether you take a class, buy a book, read a blog, or watch a video or TV show, research your potential survival instructor as if your life depended on it…because if you find yourself in a real survival scenario, it will.
+Train smart and live.

 2000s : Click any image to start slideshow. top